Wolverhampton Wanderers F.C.: Financial crisis, decline and recovery (1980–1990)

 The multi-million pound rebuilding of the Molineux Street Stand in 1979 was the catalyst for the club's near-financial ruin during the next decade.
 Plunging match attendances in the early 1980s, at least partly due to recession in both the national and local economies, and consequent difficulties in repaying the loans taken out to fund the new John Ireland Stand, led the club to receivership and relegation in 1982.
-The club was saved from liquidation at the last minute when it was purchased by a consortium fronted by former player Derek Dougan.
+After a shareholders’ rebellion against Harry Marshall led by Wolverhampton insurance-broker Roger Jeffrey Hipkiss, the club was saved from liquidation at the last minute when it was purchased by a consortium fronted by Hipkiss's close friend and its former player Derek Dougan.
 The takeover, financed by two Saudi brothers, Mahmud and Mohammad Bhatti of the company Allied Properties, brought immediate promotion back to the First Division under manager Graham Hawkins, but the Bhattis' failure to invest sufficiently in the club soon saw things unravel, and the team suffered three consecutive relegations through the football divisions under different managers, as well as the almost-constant threat of the club being wound-up.

 In 1986, with the club again in receivership, a deal saw Wolverhampton City Council purchase the stadium and surrounding land, while a local developer paid off the club's outstanding debts in return for planning permission to develop the land adjacent to the stadium.
 The 1986–87 season saw Wolves' first campaign in the Fourth Division where, with the guidance of new manager Graham Turner, and goals from Steve Bull, who ultimately scored a club record 306 goals, the team reached the final of the inaugural play-offs but were denied promotion by Aldershot.
 Building on that, in the next two seasons the team achieved both the Fourth and Third Division championships, and won the 1988 Football League Trophy Final at Wembley.